 - Enterprises are automatically entitled, without the necessity of a reminder, to interest for late payments

 - Where late payment interest falls due, the supplier is also entitled to the automatic payment of compensation costs

 - Statutory interest rate for late payment is 8 percentage points above the European Central Bank’s reference rate

 - Enterprises can challenge grossly unfair terms and practices.

-While the SME Policy Unit provides information in respect of late payments, it is important to note that it is not their function to provide legal advice.
+While the Department provides information in respect of late payments, it is important to note that it does not provide legal advice.
 Where specific interpretations of the Late Payment Legislation are required, it is recommended that these be sought from parties with the appropriate expertise within the legal profession.